jfrog/documentation/jfrog-applications/jfrog-cli/cli-for-jfrog-curation.md

 #### Example 1

-Audit the project in the current directory.
+Curation-Audit the project in the current directory.
 Displays all known packages that were blocked by Curation Policies.

 ```
 jf curation-audit